CybercentreCanada/assemblyline4_docs/docs/administration/submission_actions.md

 ### Resubmit

 The `resubmit` action, when not null, must be a [ResubmitOptions](../../odm/models/actions/#resubmitoptions) object.
-The `additional_services` field is a list of services to resubmit to _in addition to_ the services given by a submission's `params.services.resubmit` parameter.
+The `additional_services` field is a list of services to resubmit to _in addition to_ the services given by a submission's `params.services.resubmit` parameter provided at submission or ingestion.
 The `random_below` parameter lets you further filter selected submissions by their max score, only randomly accepting submissions with score between 0 and the given value.
 The distribution is exponential with low scoring submissions being ignored more often.

 ### Webhook